tborensztejn/OpenAHRS_Library/README.md

-# FreeAHRS
+# OpenAHRS

 # Overview
-FreeAHRS is an open-source project that provides a collection of functions for Attitude and Heading Reference System (AHRS) algorithms.
+OpenAHRS is an open-source project that provides a collection of functions for Attitude and Heading Reference System (AHRS) algorithms.
 The project is written in C and provides functionalities for quaternion manipulation, matrix operations, and raw sensor measurements processing.

 # Table of Contents
 - License